jmgress/futureofswe/slides/Slides.md

 - Learn agentic systems, system thinking, and architecture
 - Embrace change: experimentation and transparency
 - Grow internal champions for AI adoption

 ---

+# Training Agents using Agents with Memory

+---